Cobda/cobda-web/README.md

-**Cobda** is a streetwear e-commerce website where sellers and buyers met with ease.
-With a community alike design, it's available for every gender and generation. **Make certain** with an autonomous feature that validates newly registered products instantly.
-Selling product is now faster than ever. **Buy with confidence** guaranteed by other customers.
-The review system builds up credits for the seller while giving confidence to the buyer vice versa.
-Moreover, accessible through any devices with an internet connection.
+**Cobda** is a streetwear e-commerce website where sellers and buyers meet each other with ease, driven by our desire to make community alike websites available for every gender and generation.
+Make certain with a powerful autonomous function that automatically takes out inappropriate content to make sure your vibe goes as smoothly as possible.
+Buy with confidence guaranteed by other customers.
+The review system builds up credits for the seller while giving confidence to the buyer.
+This website runs perfectly on any online device.

 ## Prerequisites

-- `Node.js (6.x or higher)` [download site](https://nodejs.org/en/download/package-manager/)
+- `Node.js (10.13 or later)` [download site](https://nodejs.org/en/download/package-manager/)
-- `Yarn (1.x or higher)` [download site](https://yarnpkg.com/getting-started/install)
+- `Yarn (1.x or later)` [download site](https://yarnpkg.com/getting-started/install)
 - `.env` **Please ask project owner privately for the environment variables.**

 ## Installation Steps